algimantas/core-protocols/en/decider.md

 5. Proposer counts the votes.
 6. Proposer withdraws the proposal if a combination of outliers (No votes) and Support-it votes is too great or if proposer expects not to successfully conclude Resolution (below).
 You can approximate “too great” by using the following heuristics:
     * approximately 50% (or greater) of votes are Support-it, OR
-    * the anticipated gain if the proposal passes is less than the likely cost of Resolution effort
+    * the anticipated gain if the proposal passes is less than the likely cost of [Resolution][resolution] effort
-7. Proposer uses the Resolution protocol with each outlier to bring him in by asking, “What will it take to get you in?”
+7. Proposer uses the [Resolution protocol][resolution] with each outlier to bring him in by asking, “What will it take to get you in?”
 8. Proposer declares the proposal carried if all outliers change their votes to Yes or Support-it.
 9. The team is now committed to the proposed result.